myersjustinc/core/README.md

 Create a sandboxed development environment using [virtualenv](http://www.virtualenv.org/en/latest/).
-Below is based on plain vanilla virtualenv, but you can make your world a much happier by using the most excellent [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/).
+Below is based on plain vanilla virtualenv, but you can make your world a much happier place by using the most excellent [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/).

 ```bash